 - h.
-It is submitted that the complainant entered into an agreement i.e., builder buyer agreement dated 29.08.2012 owing to the name, goodwill and reputation of the respondent.
-According to the terms of the BBA dated 29.08.2012, the construction of unit was completed and the same was duly informed to the complainant vide letter dated 27.03.2018.
+It is submitted that the complainant entered into an agreement i.e., builder buyer agreement dated 10.09.2010 owing to the name, goodwill and reputation of the respondent.
+According to the terms of the BBA dated 10.09.2010, the construction of unit was completed and the same was duly informed to the complainants vide letter dated 27.03.2018.
 Due to external circumstances which were not in control of the respondent, minor timeline alterations occurred in completion of the project.
 Even though the respondent suffered from setback due to external circumstances, yet it managed to complete the construction. - i.
 The present complaint has been filed on the basis of incorrect understanding of the object and reasons of enactment of the RERA, Act 2016.
 The legislature in its great wisdom, understanding the catalytic role played by the real estate sector in fulfilling the needs and demands for housing and infrastructure in the country, and the absence of a regulatory body to provide professionalism and standardization to the said sector and to address all the concerns of both buyers and promoters in the real estate sector, drafted and notified the RERA Act, 2016 aiming to gain a healthy and orderly growth of the industry.
 The Act has been enacted to balance the interests of consumer and promoter by imposing certain responsibilities on both.
 Thus, while sections 11 to section 18 of the RERA Act, 2016 describes and prescribes the function and duties of the promoter/developer, section 19 provides the rights and duties of allottee.
 Hence, the RERA Act, 2016 was never intended to be biased legislation preferring the allottee, rather the intent was to ensure that both the allottee and the developer be kept at par and either of the party should not be made to suffer due to act or omission of part of the other.

-- j.
-The complainant is attempting to seek an advantage of the slowdown in the real estate sector, and it is apparent from the facts of the present case.
+- in the real estate sector, and it is apparent from the facts of the present case.
 The main purpose of the present complaint is to harass the respondent by engaging and igniting frivolous issues with ulterior motives to pressurize the respondent.
-It is pertinent to submit that the complainant was sent letter dated 27.03.2018 informing of the completion of construction.
-Thus, the present complaint is without any basis and no cause of action has arisen till date in favour of the complainant and against the respondent and hence, the complaint deserves to be dismissed. - k.
-It is brought to the knowledge of this authority that the complainant is guilty of placing untrue facts and is attempting to hide the true colour of his intention.
-Before buying the property from the erstwhile allottee, the complainant was aware of the status of the project and the fact that the commercial unit-was only intended for lease and never for physical possession. - 13.
+It is pertinent to submit that the complainant was sent the letter dated 27.03.2018 informing of the completion of construction.
+Thus, the present complaint is without any basis and no cause of action has arisen till date in their favour and against the respondent.
+Hence, the complaint deserves to be dismissed. - k.
+It is brought to the knowledge of this authority that the complainants are guilty of placing untrue facts and are attempting to hide their true colour of the intention.
+Before buying the property from the erstwhile allottee, the complainants were aware of the status of the project and the fact that the commercial unit was only intended for lease and never for physical possession. - 13.
 Copies of all the relevant documents have been filed and placed on the record.
 Their authenticity is not in dispute.
-Hence, the complaint can be decided on the basis of these undisputed documents and submissions made by the parties. - E. Jurisdiction of the authority
+Hence, the complaint can be decided on the basis of these undisputed documents and submission made by the parties.

+E. Jurisdiction of the authority